tdocog/SICP/README.md

 # SICP
-All of my completed problem sets for SICP
+All of my completed problem sets for "Structure and Interpretation of Computer Programs"